hsemple/pythongis_tutorials/docs/source/functions.rst

 **Math Functions**

+Here are some examples:

+- math.floor(x) - Returns the floor of x, the largest integer less than or equal to x.

+- math.exp(x) - returns e raised to the power x, where e = 2.718281… is the base of natural logarithms.

+- math.atan(x) - returns the arc tangent of x, in radians.

+-  math.cos(x) - returns the cosine of x radians

+-  math.pow(x, y) - returns x raised to the power y.

+To use the math functions, you have to first import the math library

 >>> import math

-To use the math functions, you have to specify the name of the module and the name of the function, separated by a dot (also known as a period).
+Next,  you have to specify the name of the module and the name of the function, separated by a dot (also known as a period).
 This format is called dot notation, e.g

 >>> math.sqrt(2) / 2.0